 If severe asthma persists, the next level of targeted medications are the biologicals which include Omazilumab, an anti-immunoglobulin E antibody and it’s indicated in patients who have elevated levels of antibody IgE between 300 and 800 UI/ml.
 If the patient has elevated eosinophils, a class of white blood cells (WBCs), treatment is (Interleukin) IL- 5 antagonist monoclonal antibody, Nucala.

 For those severe cases where there is no response to either of these two treatment measures, there is a new technique called bronchial thermoplasty

-Obstructive sleep apnea due to upper airway blockage has the potential to have an adverse effect during vulnerable moments for an asthmatic, causing more shallow breathing that also requires more effort.
+Obstructive sleep apnea: due to upper airway blockage it has the potential to have an adverse effect during vulnerable moments for an asthmatic, causing more shallow breathing that also requires more effort.

-Another condition, paradoxical vocal cord fold motion, when present with severe asthma, should be identified and treated by speech therapists.
+Paradoxical vocal cord fold motion: when present with severe asthma, should be identified and treated by speech therapists.
 It too has the potential to contribute to severe asthma or to complicate the presentation.